ahmadesh/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

-The pipeline function for processing the video images is the 'imageProcess()' function.
-This function passes the image to binary thresholds and warpes the image to get the birds eye view.
-Then if there is a fit for the left and right lines, passes the image to the 'laneWithwindow()' function and otherwise the 'slidingWindow()' function that return the fittings to the left and right lines found.
+The pipeline function for processing the video images is the `imageProcess()` function in cell 20.
+This function passes the image to binary thresholds and warps the binary image to get the birds eye view.
+Then if there is a previous fit for the left and right lines, passes the image to the `laneWithwindow()` function and otherwise the `slidingWindow()` function that return the fittings to the left and right lines.
 Then it checks to see if the difference between the x intercepts of the lines (bottom points) is within a range that is the width of the lane.

-Next, the dected fittings are passed to the 'update()' function of the line classes (defined in cell 20) to keep track of the calculated fittings.
+Next, the dected fittings are passed to the `update()` function of the line classes (defined in cell 20) to keep track of the calculated fittings.
 This function checks the difference between the current and previous fitting and rejects the fittings with too much variation.
 If the fitting passes the checks, it is added to the list of the passed 4 fittings and their average is stored as the best fit detected.

-Finally, the the area between the detected lines is filled and unwarped on the original image using the 'addDrawing()' function.
+Finally, the area between the detected lines is filled and unwarped on the original image using the `addDrawing()` function.
 Also the curvature and offset are put as text on top of the image which produces the final image.
-I also added the binary image and the eye-birds view with the fitting lines to the side of the image.
+I also added the binary image and the eye-birds view with the fitting lines to the side of the image for visualization.
 An example of the processed image is shown here:

 <img src="./output_images/output.png" width="600" alt="Combined Image" />